-Before trial, the judge will want the parties to try one last time to settle all disputed matters by attending a pre-trial conference or court-ordered mediation to discuss the issues.
+Before the divorce trial, the judge will want the parties to try one last time to settle all disputed matters by attending a pre-trial conference or court-ordered mediation to discuss the issues.
 If nothing else, it narrows down the issues for trial.
 Conferences of this type are an excellent way to explore alternate solutions for settlement.
-The pre-trial conference judge or mediator reminds each spouse that proceeding with trial will give neither one everything he or she wants.
+The pre-trial conference judge or mediator reminds each spouse that proceeding with a divorce trial will give neither one everything he or she wants.
 Winning is not the goal, but rather arriving at a fair settlement that will give each spouse something.
 It is better for parties to settle than allow a dispassionate judge to rule on so many personal matters.

 At a pre-trial conference, the parties have an informal opportunity to see how the judge is reacting to various issues in the case.
-It is a chance to see whether the judge's view is accurate or misplaced.
+It is a chance to see whether the judge’s view is accurate or misplaced.
 Use these pre-trial settlement discussions to determine whether proposed settlements are better than what the court is likely to order if the case goes to trial.
-Those in the legal system view this opportunity as the sweet spot -- a time about sixty days before a scheduled trial date when a case is most likely to settle.
+Those in the legal system view this opportunity as the sweet spot–a time about sixty days before a scheduled trial date when a case is most likely to settle.

 Phase 6: Trial

 There are several distinct parts of a civil trial: